Robertas-Ba/Music/README.md

 # Description of the project
 its a Music Visulizer with a few preset songs and sliders to change the pitch and phaser
 # Instructions for use
+its pretty simple the visulizer is aautomatic all you have to do is to choose a song under the selcet music text and and to the left are sliders that change the pitch and pahser
 # How it works:

 # List of classes/assets in the project